+Vitamin B7 foods.
 Biotin can be found in brewer’s yeast; cooked eggs (especially egg yolks), sardines, nuts, legumes (beans, peas, and peanuts), whole grains, wheat germ, cauliflower, bananas, and mushrooms.
 A balanced diet contains adequate amounts of biotin.
-However, eating raw egg whites (meringue, for example) interferes with the body’s absorption of biotin, as do alcohol, estrogen therapy, large amounts of the artificial sugar called saccharin, anti-seizure medications, and sulfa-based antibiotics.
+However, eating raw egg whites (meringue, for example) interferes with the body’s absorption of vitamin B7, as do alcohol, estrogen therapy, large amounts of the artificial sugar called saccharin, anti-seizure medications, and sulfa-based antibiotics.

-Also at risk of low or absent levels of vitamin H are those who have been on intravenous feeding for a long time, and those suffering from digestive diseases (like Crohn’s and irritable bowel disease, or IBD).
-Food processing techniques like heat and canning also destroy biotin.
-To get more biotin per food dollar, choose less heavily processed foods.
+Also at risk of low or absent levels of vitamin B7 are those who have been on intravenous feeding for a long time, and those suffering from digestive diseases (like Crohn’s and irritable bowel disease, or IBD).
+Food processing techniques like heat and canning also destroy vitamin B7.
+To get more vitamin B7 per food dollar, choose less heavily processed foods.

-According to several medical information sites, biotin has not been linked with any side effects, even in high doses, and medical professionals view it as nontoxic.
-In addition, taking a biotin supplement over the long term has shown an almost 50-percent improvement in the blood sugar levels of type 2 diabetes.
+According to several medical information sites, vitamin B7 has not been linked to any side effects, even in high doses, and medical professionals view it as nontoxic.
+In addition, taking it as a supplement over the long term has shown an almost 50-percent improvement in the blood sugar levels of type 2 diabetes.

 Biotin supplements commonly come in 10 micrograms (mcg), 50 mcg, or 100 mcg, either as pure vitamin B7 or mixed with brewer’s yeast.
 The recommended daily dose for adults is 30 mcg, rising to 35 mcg for breastfeeding women.